 Click here to view the "Request for Reference Letter" your reference will receive from CMJ

 You have been asked to serve as a reference for a Center for Measurement Justice (CMJ) – NBME Dissertation Fellowship program applicant.
 Each applicant is required to submit two letters of recommendation: one from the dissertation chair and one from another person not related to the student.
-The application deadline is 11:59pm Eastern Time on March 1, 2023.
+The application deadline is December 29th, 2024 by 11:59 pm.
 It is the applicant’s responsibility to ensure that all materials, including references, are submitted prior to the deadline.

 The Center for Measurement Justice Dissertation Fellowship – NBME Program seeks to encourage a new generation of historically underrepresented scholars in the measurement field to undertake research relevant to the improvement of equitable assessments.
 The $30,000 fellowship is meant to support individuals whose dissertations show potential for bringing fresh and constructive perspectives to the field of assessment.

 In a letter of no more than two pages, we would appreciate your evaluation of the individual as a candidate for the Center for Measurement Justice – NBME Dissertation Fellowship.
 Please include the applicant’s full name in your letter.
 In addition, we ask that you please provide your full name, title, department, institutional affiliation, telephone number, and e-mail address.
 We would like for you to comment on the following six topics:

 - Your evaluation of the student relative to other students you have worked with;

 - The strength of the proposed dissertation research and its relevance to the measurement field;